 2.2.
 Artificial / Deep-learning Neural Networks

 First of all, neurons are not essential to intelligence, in the same way as feathers and flapping wings are not essential to aviation.
-So, neurons are not the source of intelligence.
+So, neurons are not the source of natural intelligence.

 Lacking an operating system with designed functions, Artificial Neural Networks (ANN) are limited to perform pattern recognition.
 And Deep-learning Neural Networks (DNN) are limited to perform trained tasks, based on pattern recognition.

 ANNs are engineered to store an average pattern, based on a training set of patterns.
 Humans have to select the patterns of the training set.
 This selection process requires natural intelligence.
 ANNs are not based on natural intelligence.
 So, this selection process can only be done by humans.
 Humans are therefore the only intelligent factor in pattern recognition.
 Not the ANN.

 The word “learning” is therefore a misfit term when used in regard to an ANN.
 To illustrate: